How to Overcome Cultural Barriers at Work

-Remember, all new things have an adjustment period, you’re not expected to adapt overnight and allow yourself time to process all the newness.
-Cultural differences can grate you down, so make sure you make time to look after yourself, find comforts that make you feel at home and where you can do things your way.
+Remember, all new things have an adjustment period.
+You’re not expected to adapt overnight.
+Allow yourself time to process all the newness.
+Cultural differences can wear you down, so make sure you make time to look after yourself.
+Find comforts that make you feel at home and where you can do things your way.
 This will help the adjustment period and slowly allow you to acclimatise to the new environment.

-The best strategy to accepting a new thing is understanding it.
+The best strategy to accept a new thing is understanding it.
 Talk to your colleagues and try to understand how and why things are done a certain way.
 They know the culture way better than you and could offer some valuable insight that might make your job easier.
 When we understand people’s justification for things we generally become more sympathetic towards people’s behaviours.
-Frustration is bred from the unknown and feeling dis-empowered, so equip yourself with knowledge and you might find your frustration subsiding.
+Frustration is bred from the unknown and feeling dis-empowered.
+Equip yourself with knowledge and you might find your frustration subsiding.

 As ESL teachers, it’s not very often that we work collaboratively.
-We are lucky in that many jobs entail you and your students and maybe a TA.
-So if you’re finding the adjustment difficult, focus on you and your role and doing the best you can.
-There is a huge scope for creativity and autonomy in the classroom, so focus on what you can control, set priorities and let the rest dissolve into the background.
+We are lucky in that many jobs entail you and your students, and maybe a TA.
+So if you’re finding the adjustment difficult, focus on you and your role and do the best you can.
+There is a huge scope for creativity and autonomy in the classroom.
+Focus on what you can control, set priorities and let the rest dissolve into the background.

 After all, you didn’t move to a new country to have the same experience you had back home.
 Most of us moved here to experience something new, learn and get stuck into another way of doing things.
 So, rather than see it as an insurmountable obstacle, dive on in.
 Try things their way and you might find you learn a whole bunch.
 Allowing yourself to go with the flow is one of the most liberating experiences of travel, and it also extends to the work environment.